swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-12-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

         └── seed.py
 ```

-1. This, and all its sub-directory, is new.
+1. This, and all its sub-directories, is new.
-2. This, and all its sub-directory, is new.
+2. This, and all its sub-directories, is new.
 3. This is new.

 Here, the following should be noted: